jgamblin/MacOS-Config/README.md

 ## Usage:

-- `BrewConfig.sh` Install and updates HomeBrew and tools I like.
+- `BrewConfig.sh` Installs and updates HomeBrew and tools I like.
 - `OSConfig.sh` Tweaks OS sittings to how I like them.
 - `UnsplashBackground.sh` Downloads an amazing image from Unsplash and sets it as the background.